achapkowski/ArcGISPro_Scripting_FedDev_Summit_2019/README.md

-# ArcGISPro_Scripting_FedDev_Summit_2019
+# ArcGIS Pro: Scripting with Python Slides and Code
-The slides and code of Esri's FedDev Summit presentation given in Washington DC 2019
+This is the presentation given at Federal Developers Summit in Washington, DC 2019.